 A conscious approach to travel requires a considerable capacity and willingness to adapt and adjust to the local environment and culture.
 If you wish to travel with us we request you to be open enough to experience local culture, religious and traditions without bias and pre-conceived ideas you might have before the departure and which belong to our Western cultural way of thinking.
 Exploring with fresh eyes, with patience and openness, you will be able to access the real essence of Asian cultural heritages through the places and people you are going to meet; if you are ready to do this effort you will really enjoy the beauty of a completely different cultural tradition, the extraordinary of the nature, the solemnity of temples, the holiness of the waters of countless rivers and oceans that flow through this magic land…

 We selected beautiful and traditional heritages resorts with all the facilities throughout the tour.
 All the structures have been selected carefully according to criteria of social and environmental impacts.
 Whilst in Batang Ai and Kiulu we have selected community based accomodation like a homestays such as a traditional IBAN longhouse and community farm.
-In Sukau and Sepilok you will be hosted in award winning eco-resorts as to experience the essence of Borneo’ Wildlife.
-The former one is one of National Geographic Unique Lodges of the World, which is a network of world-class accommodations where sustainability is the touchstone and the guest experience is exceptionally rich and meaningful.
+In Sukau and Sepilok you will be hosted in beautiful eco-resorts as to experience the essence of Borneo’ Wildlife.

 The climate in Borneo is essentially tropical and can be visited by tourists throughout the year thanks to a pleasant climate during all the year.
 There is no especially good or bad season to visit; lowland areas are always hot and humid and rain is a real possibility every day, all year around.
 “Wet” season is considered fro October to February that can affect boat links to offshore islands and visibility for divers.
 However, high season is considered from July till Septemper.